 Ethical Considerations for Employing a Paralegal

 Since paralegals work under the supervision of lawyers, it is important to remember the limits of what they can legally do in legal work.
 Supervising attorneys must make reasonable efforts to make sure that paralegals follow professional codes of conduct.
 If a paralegal violates ethical or legal boundaries, it is up to the attorney to take appropriate remedial action.

 Paralegals are required to follow the ethical codes of professional paralegal and legal assistant organizations such as the AAPI, NFPA, or NALA.
 However, paralegals are not directly subject to rules of professional conduct administered by local or regional courts, legislatures, or government entities.

 In every situation, an ethical paralegal should consider the reputation of their legal colleagues and employing attorneys.
 Abiding in the highest professional integrity reflects well on their legal office, and breaking ethical codes is damaging to their workplace.

 Interested in Becoming a Certified Paralegal in California?

-If you are a California resident, and you have previously completed an associate or baccalaureate degree or have completed 54 quarter units (36 semester units) in general studies and business from an accredited institution, you are eligible to take our fully Online Paralegal Studies program.
-This program helps students become a fully certified paralegal in about 48 weeks.
+If you are a California resident, you are eligible to take our fully Online Paralegal Studies program.
+This program helps students become a fully certified paralegal in about 25 months.

 The Paralegal Studies programs at MTI College are ABA-approved, meaning your training and curriculum will be top-notch.
 MTI College is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC).

-If you have any questions about any of our Paralegal Studies programs, feel free to reach out our team via our Contact page or call (916) 339-1500.
+If you have any questions about our Paralegal Studies program, feel free to reach out our team via our Contact page or call (916) 339-1500.